BenKnox9/etude6-countingItUp/README.md

 CountingItUpV4 looked at the greatest common denominator between the current result and the list of numbers of K to 0.
 The program would divide the result by the gcd and then multiply by the next number in the list n to n - k.
 This worked well because in previous implementations we found that our end result would be a fraction and the numerator would exceed the 64 bits that a long holds.
 How ever this implementation worked well for larger numbers but not so well for lower numbers, which caused this program to not be robust enough to pass AutoJudge.
 However if we were able to perform the division for this fraction we could have achieved the correct result.
 After this we focused on completing any potential divisions as early as possible so that the number would not exceed the bit count too early on.

-We finally looked at another solution which was derived from https://en.wikipedia.org/wiki/Binomial_coefficient.
-This solution was sufficient enough for it to pass AutoJudge.
+After 4 failed attempts at calculating the n choose k we finally found wikipedia's binonial coefficients page.
+This page helped us with the necessary steps to calculating the binomial coefficients while avoiding overflow in the equation, we implemented this in CountingItUpV5.

 ## Testing

 We first started with creating a python script called findMaxNK.py, which printed values for N and K which stayed within the limits of the 64 bit max integer.
 In hindsight this program was not sufficient enough as it had skipped quite a lot of test cases.
 The output file was mock.txt, and it only contained about 11 test cases.
 The additional cases were from requesting clarification on AutoJudge.
-Though I assumed that only so many values could be within the range of the 64 bit integer cap, and many of the output cases were close to the max number, we though it would be okay.
+Though we assumed that only so many values could be within the range of the 64 bit integer cap, and many of the output cases were close to the max number, we though it would be okay.
 We found that adjusting for the new test cases, we forgot about the lower end cases, which lead us to making a whole new version, going from 4.5 to 5.

+We tested that our implementation in CountingItUpV5 actually worked, both through auto judge and through our BigIntOutPut.java file.
+This file would calculate n choose k using big integers along side our implementation. we would feed both programs the same input data and then compare the results from our implementation and the big int implementation.
+This helped significantly because it allowed us to test any new version or new change at any time.

 ## Usage